RESEARCH STARTER

 The vast majority of the Syrian population speaks Arabic, a Semitic language.
 Arabic can be divided into three forms: classical Arabic, the language of the Qu’ran; Modern Standard Arabic, which is used on the radio and in newspapers throughout the Arab world; and the dialect or dialects spoken in each Arab country.
 Syrian Arabic, which shares characteristics with Lebanese Arabic, varies throughout the country.
 The differences of grammar, accent, and colloquialisms within the dialect are such that the origins of the speaker are discernible.

-Syria has a life expectancy at birth of about 76.1 years for females and 73.1 years for males (2023 estimates).
-In 2021 and 2022 the country ranked 150th out of 191 countries on the United Nations Human Development Index.
+Syria has a life expectancy at birth of about 76.4 years for females and 73.4 years for males (2024 estimates).
+Based on 2023 data, the country ranked 162 out of 193 countries on the United Nations Human Development Index.

 Indigenous People: Most ethnic groups represented in Syria have long histories in the country itself or in the region.
 The modern population largely lacks a national identity and is divided by ethnicity, rural versus urban backgrounds and, above all, religious affiliation.
 Loyalty is typically given to one's family and group rather than to an overarching national ideal, and there is often extreme distrust between groups.
 The government has attempted some Arabization of non-Arab groups, but in general the groups hold to their native customs and beliefs.